Otton hauls in 11-yard scoring pass with 31 seconds left. Bucs beat Falcons 29-25

 Atlanta's lone touchdown of the first half came on the very next play after Tampa Bay safety Ryan Neal went out with an injury.

-Kyle Pitts found a seam in the zone and broke free to haul in a 36-yard scoring pass from Ridder.
+Kyle Pitts found a seam in the zone and broke free to grab a 36-yard scoring pass from Ridder, who finished 26 of 40 for 347 yards passing.

 INJURY REPORT

-Right guard Chris Lindstrom also went down with an ankle issue, but he was able to return.
-He and rookie left guard Matthew Bergeron were left as the only regulars on a line that had Ryan Neuzil making his second career start and two others, Storm Norton and Tyler Vrabel, getting their first starts.
-Vrabel, in fact, had just been called up from the practice squad.

-For good measure, the Falcons also lost defensive tackle Kentavius Street with a shoulder injury.

-The Bucs had their own injury concerns on defense.
-Neal hobbled off early in the second quarter and did not return because of hip and back injuries.
+For the Bucs, Neal was knocked out early in the second quarter with hip and back injuries.

-Three other three defensive starters — cornerback Jamel Dean (ankle/foot), inside linebacker Devin White (foot) and nose tackle Vita Vea (toe) — did not dress.
+Three other three defensive starters — cornerback Jamel Dean (ankle/foot), inside linebacker Devin White (foot) and nose tackle Vita Vea (toe) — did not suit up.

 UP NEXT